Squatting in the United States: New York City

 In New York City, the Urban Homesteading Assistance Board (UHAB) was at the forefront of a homesteading movement in the 1970s and 1980s.
 Despite squatting being illegal, artists began to occupy buildings, and European squatters coming to New York brought ideas for cooperative living, such as bars, support between squats, and tool exchange.
-In the 1990s, there were between 500 and 1,000 squatters occupying 32 buildings on Manhattan's Lower East Side.
+After exhausting legal avenues to request better housing and social services for women, over 100 women from a coalition of feminist groups occupied 330 East Fifth Street for 13 days in January 1971.
+They established a homeless shelter, daycare, food co-op, medical clinic, and lesbian center before being evicted by city officials.
+By the 1990s, there were between 500 and 1,000 squatters occupying 32 buildings on Manhattan's Lower East Side.
 The buildings had been abandoned as a result of speculation by owners or police raids as part of a crackdown on drug use.

 As the area became gentrified, the squats were evicted, Dos Blockos being one.
 Three buildings on 13th Street were evicted without notification following a prolonged legal battle in which the squatters argued through their lawyer Stanley Cohen that they were entitled to ownership of the buildings through adverse possession since they had lived there since 1983.
 In 1995, a preliminary injunction was granted against the eviction plans, but this was overturned by state appellate.

 More recently, in 2002 the UHAB liaised with the city to legitimize the efforts of squatters in 11 buildings on the Lower East Side.
 In this project, UHAB bought the buildings for $1 each and agreed to assist the squatters to undertake essential renovation work to bring the buildings up to code, after which their apartments could be bought for $250 each.
 UHAB would also train them in running low-income limited-equity housing cooperatives.

 After prices peaked from the housing boom, several of the squatters told the press that they wanted out of the contract so they could be allowed to sell their units at market rate prices.
 No such arrangements were made, but some squatters attempted to challenge the contract, arguing that adverse possession protected their ownership claim.
 The first project to successfully renovate was Umbrella House.
 Others are Bullet Space, which hosts an art gallery, and self-managed social center ABC No Rio, which was founded in 1980.
 In 2012, the Museum of Reclaimed Urban Space opened at a fourth project, C-Squat.

 Homeless people squatting in underground spaces in New York City such as Freedom Tunnel have come to be known as Mole People which was the subject of a documentary film Dark Days.